codeigniter4/CodeIgniter4/user_guide_src/source/database/metadata.rst

 For instance, MySQL will return one of primary, fulltext, spatial, index or unique for each key associated with a table.

-SQLite3 includes a psuedo index named 'PRIMARY'. `AUTOINCREMENT` columns are treated in special way and wouldn't otherwise be returned.
-A drop command on this index will cause an error.
+SQLite3 returns a pseudo index named ``PRIMARY``.
+But it is a special index, and you can't use it in your SQL commands.

 $db->getForeignKeyData()
 ------------------------